 This stopover castle destination is called Hunegg Castle.
-And it is a castle that also has the Swiss Heritage Sate of National Significance title.
+And it is a castle that also has the Swiss Heritage Site of National Significance title.
 Visiting Hunegg castle is a thing to do in Thun.

 What’s Hunegg Castle all about?

 However, the superb interiors and the meticulous upkeeping made the castle a compelling place to visit.
-The visitors mostly say that Hunegg Castle can bring you back to the 1900s.
+The visitors mostly say Hunegg Castle can bring you back to the 1900s.
 The rooms and the fixtures inside are so maintained that they appear like the owner just left yesterday.

 Where is Hunegg Castle?

-In going to Hunegg Castle, you need to get a bus ride and drop by Hilterfingen Post bus station:
+To go to Hunegg Castle, you need to get a bus ride and drop by Hilterfingen Post bus station: